TitiSkywalker/Graphics/README.md

 mpiexec -n <number of processes> .\Graphics
 ```

-Please make sure that you are within the same directory with the executable file.
-Please also make sure you are within the project directory, which must be called "Graphics", otherwise the program won't be able to find itself.
+Please make sure the project directory is called "Graphics", otherwise the program won't be able to locate other files.

 [Examples](#Examples) are provided, you can have your own image based on these scene files.
 I apologize for not providing detailed format for scene files, but I believe it's more straightforward to see real examples.